Committed to keeping your case moving

-To keep your case moving and not delay your claim, Speed Medical has the capability to facilitate remote consultations via video call.
-Of course, from a clinical perspective our Medical Experts will apply their professional judgement as to whether it is appropriate for you and your injuries to be examined in this way, however, in the first instance we must first gain the consent that you and your legal representative willingly agree to a remote consultation.
+To not delay your treatment, Speed Medical has the capability to facilitate remote consultations via video call.
+Of course, from a clinical perspective our Medical Experts will apply their professional judgement as to whether it is appropriate for you and your to be examined or treated in this way, however, in the first instance we must first gain the consent that you and your legal representative willingly agree to a remote consultation.

 In order to gain consent, we must first ask that you read the below statements before declaring that you give consent, as by providing consent you agree to the following:

 - It is my decision to attend a remote video consultation and I have not been coerced into this by any party.
 I can still decide to attend an in-person consultation with a Medical Expert at any time up to and including the start of my video consultation.

 - I understand that there can be limitations to a video consultation.
 If, therefore, the Medical Expert deems it necessary, then an in-person consultation may still be required after any video consultation has taken place.

 - I will provide for myself a suitable secure device and a good quality internet connection for use in the video consultation.
 If the quality of the connection is too poor to carry out a thorough consultation, then the Medical Expert may decide to cease the video call and request that Speed Medical reschedule an in-person consultation instead.